-Here I describe the symptoms of hyperuricemia and how this condition can be treated.
-First though, it’s important to understand just what hyperuricemia is…
+Hyperuricemia symptoms and treatment: Here I describe the symptoms of hyperuricemia and how this condition can be treated with medication and dietary and lifestyle changes.

 The recommended level of uric acid is less than 6 mg per 100 ml.
 Someone in the range 6 mg to 9 mg per 100 ml is said to have raised or elevated uric acid levels.